norim-code/IY-code/README.md

 # IY-code
-ImroveYour code - it's the code editor, that make coding much cozy.
-My philosophy in this editor - make it simple but useful.
+<h1>ImroveYour code - it's the code editor, that make coding much cozy.</h1><p>My philosophy in this editor - make it simple but useful.</p>